 Supported Platform: Android – This condition type tests the device whether it is checked in or checked out.

-Check In – Action will be taken on the device only if Launcher is checked in.
+Check In – Takes action on the device only if Launcher is checked in.

-Check Out – Action will be taken on the device only if Launcher is checked out.
+Check Out – Takes action on the device only if Launcher is checked out.

 Memory Threshold Condition

 Supported Platform: Windows Rugged – This condition type tests the device for the level of system memory that is available.

 |Available memory is less than||Enter a percentage of available memory such that your action only runs if the device has less than the indicated amount.|

 Supported Platforms: Android and All Windows – This condition type tests how a device is powered, including whether the device is plugged in or has a full battery level.
 Use a Power condition type to prompt users to place the device into the cradle or to insert a charged replacement battery.
 If your testing needs are particular, the Battery Threshold condition (Android and Windows Rugged only) offers more granular battery tests than Power offers.